 The contribution margin gives meaningful results when it stands in relation to other values.
 If you compare the contribution margin to the fixed costs, you obtain information on whether the company is making profits or losses.
 The relationship between the contribution margin and a company’s customer base may also be relevant in identifying clients that are particularly valuable to the company.

-- The contribution margin is greater than the fixed costs: the company is making a profit in the standard business operations, as the receipts exceed the expenses.
+• The contribution margin is greater than the fixed costs: the company is making a profit in the standard business operations, as the receipts exceed the expenses.

-- The contribution margin is the same as fixed costs: the result in the standard business operations has reached the point where it is balanced (break-even point).
+• The contribution margin is the same as fixed costs: the result in the standard business operations has reached the point where it is balanced (break-even point).

-- The contribution margin is lower than the fixed costs: the company is making a loss in the standard business operations, as the expenses exceed the receipts.
+• The contribution margin is lower than the fixed costs: the company is making a loss in the standard business operations, as the expenses exceed the receipts.

 You can improve the result by reducing the variable costs for the use of raw materials or in the production process, by increasing the revenue with sales efforts, for example, or also lower the fixed costs.

-What formula can you use to calculate the contribution margin?
+How to calculate the contribution margin

 You differentiate between the unit and total contribution margin.
 The calculation of the values is carried out using the relevant contribution margin formula.

-Unit contribution margin: The difference between the unit price p and the variable unit costs cv yields the unit contribution margin.
+Unit contribution margin: The difference between the unit price and the variable unit costs yields the unit contribution margin.
 This value indicates how much a product or a service contributes to covering fixed costs per unit.

-How is the contribution margin calculation made?
+How is the contribution margin calculated?

 To identify the unit contribution margin and the total contribution margin, you can use single-stage or multi-stage contribution margin calculations.
 The relative contribution margin also enables you to identify an optimized production program.